Humpback whale takes ‘wrong turn,’ ends up in crocodile-infested river

 In 2018, a lone beluga was seen swimming in Britain’s River Thames; the British public lovingly named the whale Benny.

 Belugas are usually found in groups in Arctic waters.
-When “Benny” showed up in the Thames, the BBC launched a live-stream and businesses began selling “Benny the beluga”-themed Christmas cards and stuffed toys.
+When “Benny” showed up in the Thames, the BBC launched a live stream and businesses began selling “Benny the beluga”-themed Christmas cards and stuffed toys.
 Pubs even served “Benny Beer.”
-The Port of London Authority later said it was likely that Benny found his way back to the ocean — three months after he was first spotted.
+The Port of London Authority later said it was likely Benny found his way back to the ocean — three months after he was first spotted.

 Read more: